sindresorhus/element-ready/readme.md

 ### observeReadyElements(selector, options?)

 Returns an async iterator which yields with each new matching element.
-Useful to for example, url shorten `<a>` tags as they are added or to click buttons when they are clickable.
+Useful for user-scripts that modify elements when they are added.

 ```js
 import {observeReadyElements} from 'element-ready';